psmith35/FeedTheAnimals/README.md

 ## Controls

 - Use the directional keys to move the player.
-(The player can not move beyond the screen.)
 - Press the 1, 2, or 3 key or one of the buttons in the bottom-left corner of the screen to fire a piece of food.
 - Press Enter to restart the game when the current game ends.

+## Rules

+- The player can not move beyond the screen.
+- Feeding the right food to an animal fills their food meter.
+- Feeding the wrong food depletes it.
+- Animals are fully fed when their food meter fills completely, which then increases the player's score based on the type of animal that got fed.
+- Players lose health when an animal collides with the player or walks off-screen without getting fully fed.

 ## Demo